What to Eat on 1500 Calories a Day (Full Day of Eating)

 - 1 tsp honey

-This breakfast is fast, requires zero cooking, and the protein content keeps you satiated until lunch.
-Greek yogurt is one of the best volume-to-protein foods available.
+Fast, no cooking, and the protein keeps you full until lunch.
+Greek yogurt is one of the best volume-to-protein foods available, a genuine workhorse of fat-loss diets.

 Apple with Low-Fat Cottage Cheese